Henry Flad: Civil War

-Upon the outbreak of the Civil War in 1861, Captain Flad came to St. Louis and enlisted, June 15, as a private soldier in Company F, of the Third Regiment, United States Reserve Corps.
-From this rank he rose rapidly, advanced to be corporal and then sergeant.
+Upon the outbreak of the Civil War in 1861, Flad came to St. Louis and enlisted as a private soldier in Company F of the Third Regiment of the United States Reserve Corps.
+From this rank he rose rapidly to the rank of corporal, and then later to the rank of sergeant.

-In July 1861 a regiment known as the Engineer Regiment of the West recruited mainly in the States of Illinois and Missouri, was organized by Col. J. W. Bissell, and Henry Flad was made captain of Company B. In August of the same year he was detailed by General Frémont, then in command at St. Louis, for service in the construction of fortifications at Cape Girardeau, Missouri, where he remained for several months.
-Later in the year, when Frémont was succeeded by General Halleck, Captain Flad was ordered to join General Pope in southeast Missouri, and served as a staff officer through the campaign of New Madrid and Point Pleasant and the taking of Island Number Ten, after which he rejoined his regiment at New Madrid.
-He was with his regiment at Fort Pillow and Pittsburgh Landing and in the operations before Corinth.
-During the summer of 1862 he was engaged in repairing the Mobile and Ohio Railroad, in building forts at Corinth, and in repairing the Mississippi Central Railroad.
-He was also engaged in Grant's advance on Grenada.
-In February, 1863, he was ordered to Young's Point, where he was employed in engineering work, as he was later at Baxter Bayou, Lake Providence, and Bayou Macon.
+In July 1861, Henry Flad was made captain of Company B of J. W. Bissell's Engineer Regiment of the West.
+In August, he was detailed by General John C. Frémont, then in command at St. Louis, for service in the construction of fortifications at Cape Girardeau, Missouri, where he remained for several months.
+Later, when Frémont was succeeded by General Henry Halleck, Flad was ordered to join General John Pope in southeast Missouri, and served as a staff officer in the Battle of Island Number Ten, after which he rejoined his regiment at New Madrid.
+He was with his regiment at Fort Pillow and the Battle of Shiloh and in the operations before Corinth.
+In the summer of 1862, he was tasked with repairing the Mobile and Ohio Railroad, building forts at Corinth, and repairing the Mississippi Central Railroad.
+He was also engaged in Ulysses S. Grant's advance on Grenada.
+In February 1863, at the Battle of Young's Point, he was employed in engineering work.